 - Advising on all types of sections, including civil detention, criminal detention, and those who are conditionally discharged

-- Advising on rights in and out of hospital
+- Providing advice on your rights in and out of hospital

 - Advising on rights of nearest relatives

-- Requesting Judicial Review of decisions made by the Mental Health Review Tribunal
+- Requesting reviews or appeals of decisions made by the Mental Health Tribunal

 We appreciate that worry about costs can be the biggest barrier to getting professional help – don’t let it stop you.
-We are one of the few firms in the region who can offer public funding (commonly known as Legal Aid) in this area – anyone who has been detained under the Mental Health Act is entitled to free assistance, and relatives of those detailed may also be eligible for help.
+Howells are one of the few firms in the region who can offer public funding (commonly known as Legal Aid) in this area.
+Anyone detained under the Mental Health Act is entitled to free assistance from a Solicitor.
+Relatives of those detained may also be eligible for help.

 Our Mental Health team is headed up by the experienced and determined Peter Moxley.
 He leads a group that believes passionately in Howells’ core philosophy – that everyone should have equal access to the best legal advice.
 If you need their help, then they’re here for you.

-Professionally, these are highly expert, very smart and sharp lawyers who want to protect some of the most vulnerable members of our society.
+Professionally, these are highly expert lawyers who want to protect some of the most vulnerable members of our society.

 Personally, they are down to earth, friendly and approachable people whom you can talk to and confide in.
 They’ve seen and heard most things and understand the often devastating consequences of mental health issues on lives and relationships.
 They will listen and encourage and then use their technical skills to translate everything that they’ve heard and felt into positive action for you.